lpkg/LinkAdaptationCSI/README.md

 - *Scenario I* -- we assume that the **signal-to-noise ratio** of the channel and the **relative velocity** between the BS and the mobile user equipment **are known**
 - *Scenario II* -- we assume that the **signal-to-noise ratio** of the channel and the **relative velocity** between the BS and the mobile user equipment **are not known**

+The hybrid approach, the end-to-end appraoch and the delay-blind appraoch are applied to a simulated LTE link operating over an industry -standard radio channel model [[2]](#channel_model).
+We work with the complex-valued channel in the frequency domain, where $M = 72$ denotes the number of OFDM subcarriers.
+We represent the channel as a real-valued vector by stacking the real and the imaginary parts.
+We assume that the channel coefficients evolve as a Gaussian process and we assume they remain constant during each LTE subframe of 1 ms duration.
+Refer to Table  for all the simulation parameters.

+The base station can select $K=29$ different MCSs, listed in Table .

 For more details about the three approaches and the experimental scenarios, we encourage the reader to refer to our paper [[1]](#ourpaper).

 ## Computation Environment